oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

   invoked by any address.
 * `USE_SIMPLE_ADMIN` - contract has a single admin.
 * `USE_PAUSABLE_SIMPLE_ADMIN` - contract has a single admin.
-The admin can pause and unpause the contract (a paused contract cannot transfer its tokens)
+The admin can pause and unpause the contract.
+(A paused contract cannot transfer its tokens.)
 * `USE_MULTI_ADMIN` - contract can have multiple admins.
 An admin can pause and unpause the contract.